example42/psick/docs/tp.md

 # example42 control-repo and Tiny Puppet

-This Puppet contro-repo has various interesting integrations with [Tiny Puppet](http://tiny-puppet.com), even theye are totally optional, we strongly recommend to give tp a try by using and practising about it: it can same you a lot of time.
+This Puppet contro-repo has various interesting integrations with [Tiny Puppet](http://tiny-puppet.com), even they are totally optional, we strongly reccommend to give tp a try: it can same you a lot of time.

-Usage of Tiny Puppet ([tp](https://github.com/example42/puppet-tp)) and [tinydata](https://github.com/example42/tinydata) modules (they are both present in the ```Puppetfile```) is at different levels:
+Integration with Tiny Puppet ([tp](https://github.com/example42/puppet-tp)) and [tinydata](https://github.com/example42/tinydata) modules (they are both present in the ```Puppetfile```) is at different levels:

-  - Several sample profiles use tp defines to manage the relevant applications
+  - Several sample profiles of this control repo use tp defines to manage the relevant applications

   - Some (currently experimental) external modules use tp in module, with local data